 Acquire the skills, knowledge and experiences which will enable them to develop a greater understanding of themselves and the society in which they live.

 The new national curriculum for Key Stage 3 came into effect from September 2014.
 The curriculum we offer is in response to national statutory guidelines and local need.
-The statutory core for Key Stage 3 includes English, mathematics, science, art and design, computing, design and technology, French, geography, history, music, religious education, physical education and citizenship through PSHCE (personal, social, health and citizenship education).
-In addition, in Year 7 all students spend time developing their literacy and from Year 8, students study drama and have the opportunity to learn Spanish.
+The statutory core for Key Stage 3 includes English, mathematics, science, art and design, computing, design and technology, French, Spanish, geography, history, music, religious education, physical education and citizenship through PSHCE (personal, social, health and citizenship education).
+In addition, in Year 7 all students spend time developing their literacy and from Year 8, students study drama.
 Nationally Key Stage 3 is in a period of transition: the new curriculum is designed to prepare students for the changes to Key Stage 4 that start from 2015 and we have worked hard to ensure that our courses meet the varying needs of students in each of Years 9, 8 and 7.
 Further details of how the changing curriculum impacts on your child can be found by downloading our document of the same name below.

 At Key Stage 4 the statutory curriculum sees all students study English, mathematics, science, computer science, religious education, physical education and citizenship through PSHCE.
 Alongside these we offer a range of options for students to follow, all of which lead to accreditation.
 All students receive guidance and support when making their options to ensure that their curriculum is personalised, broad and balanced.
 We operate an equal opportunities policy when it comes to options.
 All students are eligible to take any four from the following areas: the arts (art and design, music, drama), design and technology (product design and construction), the humanities (geography and history) and a modern foreign language (French and Spanish).
 Most courses are GCSE except for BTEC construction and sport.
 Some students opt to do Astronomy as an additional GCSE after-school.